 Insurgency in North East India

-Nagaland, Manipur, Assam and Tripura had been witnessing conflict since 1950-60 period, but since 1990, the intensity of conflicts started to decrease.
-Now the only state where prominent insurgency exist is Manipur.
-But in this region several armed factions operate.
-Some groups call for a separate state, others for regional autonomy while some extreme groups demand complete independence.
+Nagaland, Manipur, Assam, and Tripura had been witnessing conflict since the 1950-60 period, but since 1990, the intensity of conflicts started to decrease.
+Now the only state where a prominent insurgency exists is Manipur.

 Reasons for conflict in North East India: